 During recovery, if you do chose to go on Instagram, I recommend following accounts who inspire you, who make you laugh, who make you smile, and who are on your vibe.

 I recommend avoiding people who trigger your fight-or-flight centers or your rescuer tendencies.
 Maybe for you this is people who seek validation from their family because you’re working on that yourself.
-Maybe for you it’s people who detail current symptoms or medical pictures because it hits too darn close to home.
-Maybe people struggling with severe depression trigger your rescuer alarms.
+Maybe for you it’s people who detail current symptoms or medical pictures because it gives you PTSD about yours.
 Maybe people with manic energy raise the hair on your arms.
-Maybe beautiful young ladies who post about their disease struggles with photos of them in bed triggers your “I must rescue the princess” energy (lol).
+Maybe beautiful young ladies who post about their disease struggles with photos of them in bed triggers your “I must rescue the princess” energy.
 Maybe people who post things that don’t support the idea that recovery is possible make you lose hope about yours.